lifeparticle/Ruby-Cheatsheet/README.md

 the entire program (unless one of the above applies)
 ```

-2. Scope of a instance variable is
+2. Scope of an instance variable is
 ```
-Instance variables cannot be altered except some methods and it's distinct to each object of a class
+Instance variables cannot be altered except some methods, and it's distinct to each object of a class
 ```

 3. Scope of a class variable is one of
 ```
-Can be called from a class by caliing ClassName.class_variable and it's independent of any object of a class
+Can be called from a class by calling ClassName.class_variable and it's independent of any object of a class
 ```

 4. Scope of a global variable is